 Harrison Ford's name is practically synonymous with Indiana Jones, Han Solo, and Blade Runner.
 You can't think of him without being reminded that he pilots the Millennium Falcon - the ship that made the Kessel Run in less than 12 parsecs.
-You can't help but marvel at the way he protected the Ark of the Covenant, rescued the Sivalinga stone from the Mola Ram, and made sure that the Holy Grail didn't fall into the hands of Nazis.
-But Harrison Ford is equally famous for another trait that has nothing to do with his rugged good-looks, or his adventure-seeking, action-packed movie roles.
+You can't help but marvel at the way he protected the Ark of the Covenant, rescued the Sivalinga stone from the Mola Ram, and made sure that the Holy Grail didn't fall into the hands of evildoers.
+But Harrison Ford is equally famous for another trait that has nothing to do with his rugged good looks, or his adventure-seeking, action-packed movie roles.
 Harrison Ford is Hollywood's biggest grump.

 Like a Wookie who might tear your arm out of your socket if he loses a game of space chess, Harrison Ford's inner curmudgeon is awakened with a vengeance any time a reporter or fan asks him a boring stock question about Star Wars or Indy.
-He’s notorious for letting his grump flag fly on promotional junkets, where some questions about acting or working on the film illicit the response: “I don’t know anything about it.
+He’s notorious for letting his grump flag fly on promotional junkets, where some questions about acting or working on the film get the response, “I don’t know anything about it.
 I just work here.”

 Ford has tried to explain where his crankiness stems from.
 He said, “What I’ve noticed, is that reporters do their research and pick up the same things over and over again.
 There’s some big, low-lying fruit that they grab, and then they repeat.
 And they come with the expectation that I’m going to be difficult to transact business with.”
-He's not a man who suffers fools - or Wookies - gladly, and he's not afraid to show interviewers his intolerance for stupidity.Vote up the best grumpy Harrison Ford moments below, and let us know what you think in the comment section!
+He's not a man who suffers fools - or Wookies - gladly, and he's not afraid to show interviewers his intolerance for stupidity.

-He Loved This Super-Cut of His On-Screen Angry PointingVideo: YouTube
+1. When He Loved This Super-Cut of His On-Screen Angry PointingVideo: YouTube

 The geniuses at Late Night with Conan O'Brien put together a super-cut of every time Harrison Ford pointed at something angrily.
-Ford loved it.
+Ford loved it.Is this funny?

-When He Sarcastically Bantered With Comic-Con FansVideo: YouTube
+2. When He Sarcastically Bantered With Comic-Con FansVideo: YouTube

 During a panel for Ender’s Game in 2013, a fanboy asked, “If Han Solo and Indiana Jones were to meet, what would they say to each other?”
 Chris Hardwick knew that the fan was skating on thin ice, and tried to cut him off by saying, “I want to stop you right there.”
 But after a moment, he conceded, “Okay, just do it.
 I want to know, too.”